vickmuir/Backup/oracle-plugin.md

 7. Check the box to indicate that you read and accept the Third-party Service Agreements.
 8. Click **Place Order**.

-## Installing the Oracle plug-in for Windows
+## Installing the plug-in for Windows

 The Oracle plug-in for Windows is installed with the 32-bit or 64-bit Windows Agent.
-To install the Oracle plug-in, run the Agent installation kit.
-The Oracle plug-in appears as an option on the **Custom Setup** page.
+To install the plug-in, run the Agent installation kit.
+The plug-in appears as an option on the **Custom Setup** page.

 Before you install the plug-in for your Microsoft Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
 {:tip}